Open-EO/openeo-vue-components/README.md

 **Methods:**

-- `addTab(name, icon = null, data = null, id = null, selected = false, closable = false, show = null, hide = null, close = null, allowShow = null)` - Adds a new dynamic tab programatically, which is enabled by default.
+- `addTab(name, icon = null, data = null, id = null, selected = false, closable = false, show = null, hide = null, close = null, allowShow = null)`: Adds a new dynamic tab programatically, which is enabled by default.
 	- `name` (string): The title of the tab.
 	- `icon` (string): A [FontAwesome icon identifier](https://fontawesome.com/icons?d=gallery&s=solid&m=free), e.g. `fa-address-book`. `null` to show no icon.
 	- `data` (any): Additional data that is passed to the tab.
 	- `id` (string): An id for the tab.
 Specifying `null` generates an id.
 	- `selected` (boolean): If set to `true`, the tab is getting selected and the active tab is set hidden.
 	- `closable` (boolean): Set to `true` to show a close symbol, which can be used to close/remove the tab.
 	- `show` (function): Function that is called when the tab is about to be shown.
-The tab is passed as parameter to the function.
+The tab is passed as a parameter to the function.
 	- `hide` (function): Function that is called when the tab is about to be hidden.
-The tab is passed as parameter to the function.
+The tab is passed as a parameter to the function.
 	- `close` (function): Function that is called when the tab is about to be closed.
-The tab is passed as parameter to the function.
+The tab is passed as a parameter to the function.
 	- `allowShow` (function): Asynchronous function that determines whether a tab can be shown.
 The function must `true` to allow switching the active tab.
 If `false` is returned, switching the tab is prevented.
-The tab to be shown is passed as parameter.
+The tab to be shown is passed as a parameter.
-- `getTab(id)` - Get the Vue `Tab` instance by id.
+- `getTab(id)`: Get the Vue `Tab` instance by id.
 Returns `null` if not found.
-- `getActiveTabId()` - Get the id of the tab that is currently active.
+- `getActiveTabId()`: Get the id of the tab that is currently active.
-- `selectTab(tab)` - Set the currently active tab (asynchronously). `tab` can be either a Vue `Tab` instance or the id of a tab.
+- `selectTab(tab)`: Set the currently active tab (asynchronously). `tab` can be either a Vue `Tab` instance or the id of a tab.
-- `resetActiveTab(force = false)` -  Selects the first tab if no tab is selected yet or `force` is set to `true`.
+- `resetActiveTab(force = false)`: Selects the first tab if no tab is selected yet or `force` is set to `true`.
-- `closeTab(tab)` - Removes the specified tab. `tab` can be either a Vue `Tab` instance or the id of a tab.
+- `closeTab(tab)`: Removes the specified tab. `tab` can be either a Vue `Tab` instance or the id of a tab.

 **Slots:**

-- `default` - Place for `Tab` components to be added by default.
+- `default`: Place for `Tab` components to be added by default.
 Must only contain children of type `Tab` which contain the content for each of the tabs.
-The variable `tabs` holds a reference to the `Tabs` component.
+The slot property `tabs` holds a reference to the `Tabs` component.
-- `tabName` - Slot that can be used to customize the appearance of the tab name for each tab.
+- `tabName`: A slot that can be used to customize the appearance of the tab name for each tab.
 The slot applies to *all* tabs.
-The variable `tab` holds an object with the properties of the tab set with the `addTab` method.
+The slot property `tab` holds an object with the properties of the tab set with the `addTab` method.
-- `dynamic` - Default content for dynamic tabs.
-The variable `tab` holds an object with the properties of the tab set with the `addTab` method.
+- `dynamic`: Default content for dynamic tabs.
+The slot property `tab` holds an object with the properties of the tab set with the `addTab` method.
-- The content for each dynamic tab that is added programattically via the `addTab` method can also be filled with a slot that has the id of the tab (see example below).
+- The content for each dynamic tab that is added programmatically via the `addTab` method can also be filled with a slot that has the id of the tab (see example below).
 Otherwise the content of the `dynamic` slot is used.
-The variable `tab` holds an object with the properties of the tab set with the `addTab` method.
+The slot property `tab` holds an object with the properties of the tab set with the `addTab` method.

 **Notes:**